 (a) give marijuana items as a prize, premium or consideration for a lottery, contest, game of chance or game of skill, or competition of any kind;

-(b) sell or transfer to a registered cardholder any marijuana item through a drive-up window; or
+(b) sell or transfer any marijuana item through a drive-up window;

-(c) treat or otherwise alter usable marijuana, consisting of dried leaves and flowers, with the intent of altering the color, appearance, weight, or smell.
+(c) treat or otherwise alter usable marijuana, consisting of dried leaves and flowers, with the intent of altering the color, appearance, weight, or smell; or

 (d) sell more than the daily or monthly purchase limit of usable marijuana to a cardholder.

 (19) A licensee may not cultivate hemp or engage in hemp manufacturing at a registered premises.

 (a) A licensee's marijuana or marijuana product that contains low levels of THC remains marijuana that must be tracked in the state's seed-to-sale program.

 (20) A licensee may not sell hemp flower as defined by 80-18-101, MCA.

 (21) A licensee may only sell hemp cannabidiol (CBD) products sourced from hemp produced and sold by a producer who is licensed by a state or tribe with a USDA-approved hemp production plan.